gramener/uifactory/docs/quickstart/README.md

 ## 2. Include UIFactory

-Add these 2 lines to the HTML.
-This links directly to UIFactory from CDNJS, and you don't need to install anything.
+Add this line to your HTML file.
+This links directly to UIFactory from the CDN.
+No need to install anything.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/uifactory@1.19.0/dist/uifactory.min.js"></script>